vancong2305/vancong2305/README.md

 - **Project 1:** [memorize-english-vocabulary](https://github.com/vancong2305/memorize-english-vocabulary): Role: Lead.
 The project helps everybody remember vocabulary better.
 It is in development stage.
 - **Project 2:** [medimate-server](https://github.com/vancong2305/medimate-server):
 Role: Lead.
 The project is about drugstore.
 It's backend.
-It contains a restful api that allows end users to login, buy medicine, etc. I call api from Google, Momo, etc. In this project, I built the basic output like get, post, delete for the entity and was responsible for handling any required data output with the corresponding input on the font.
+It contains a restful api that allows end users to login, buy medicine, etc. I also call api from Google, Momo, etc. In this project, I built the basic output like get, post, delete for the entity and was responsible for handling any required data output with the corresponding input on the font.
 - **Project 3:** [ClientSellingMedicine](https://github.com/phamdangkhoagh/ClientSellingMedicine): Role: Member.
 The project is about drugstore.
 It's fontend.
 It contain end user of the interface.
 In this project, i helped my team write google login screen, notification screen.
 ## 📫 Contact